 Caren Croland Yanis

-Caren has a degree in Broadcast Journalism from Emerson College and a certificate in strategic leadership from Stanford’s Graduate School of Business.
-She enjoys coaching, mentoring, and working alongside people who believe they can make the world a better place.
+Caren holds a BA in Broadcast Journalism from Emerson College and a certificate in strategic non-profit management at Stanford’s Graduate School of Business.
+In her spare time, Caren hosts salons that bring bold thinkers together for meaningful conversations.
+She has a passion for listening deeply, navigating challenges, and guiding people who have the potential to make the world a better place.

 Alida Zweidler-McKay, based in Boston, has spent 20 years as an executive coach focusing on what it takes to create working relationships that get results.
 She enables leaders to authentically build high-performing teams and successfully lead their organizations through challenges and change.
 She also works with emerging leaders to develop their executive presence, as well as delegation and communication skills, so that they can confidently step into their new roles.
 Her work is based on an innovative systems approach to change that works at all levels—individual, team, and organization.